 You can step it up to 3GB or 10GB per month for $30 and $60 respectively.
 Again, there are MVNOs that offer better value for money in terms of data, but remember that this data can be shared across several lines at no extra cost.
 If your family uses Xfinity internet and you want to save money on everyone getting a phone line with text, talk, and data, then one of these plans is a good bet.
 For example, if there are four of you in the household and no one has particularly high data demands, then sharing a 10GB plan works out to just $15 each.

 On any of the By the Gig plans, you get HD quality video streaming and higher-quality cellular service in times with high network traffic, like in a crowded stadium.
-This is higher quality compared to the Unlimited plan, as all Xfinity Mobile traffic can be slowed in times of network congestion.
+This is of higher quality compared to the Unlimited plan, as all Xfinity Mobile traffic can be slowed in times of network congestion.

 The Unlimited plan is where Xfinity Mobile starts to really compete with other MNVOs in terms of price.